Theory of Operation

 Before being stored in SRAM, the instruction word with the attached Integrity Protection Code, as well as the address are scrambled according to the memory scrambling algorithm.
 The scrambling is reversed on a read.

-The ephemeral memory scrambling key and the nonce are provided by the OTP block.
+The ephemeral memory scrambling key and the nonce are provided by the OTP block (for example, see earlgrey’s scrambling specification).
 They are set once when OTBN block is reset, and changed whenever a secure wipe of the instruction memory is performed.

 The Integrity Protection Code is checked on every memory read, even though the code remains attached to the data.
 A further check must be performed when the data is consumed.
 Detected integrity violations in the data memory raise a fatal imem_error.